byronbytes/Tasks/README.md

 - Startup Manager:
   - View detailed information about programs that run on start.
 (Name, Description, Directory, and User)
-  - Create and delete programs that run on start.
+  - Create new programs that run on start.
+  - Remove malicious programs that run on start with one click.
-  - View detailed information about startup services that run on start.
+  - View detailed information about services that run on start.
 (Name, Service, Stopped or Running)
   - Open the startup folder with one click.

 - Task Manager